KonnexionsGmbH/db_seeder/README.md

   - `..._vmware.tsv`: Ubuntu with VMware Workstation Player on Windows
   - `...._win10.tsv`: Windows 10
   - `....._wsl2.tsv`: Ubuntu LTS with Windows Subsystem for Linux 2 on Windows
-- DDL: Creation of the database structure consisting of the 5 relational tables CITY, COMPANY, COUNTRY, COUNTRY_STATE and TIMEZONE (see JSON file: `resources/json/db_seeder_schema.company_5400.json`).
+- DDL: Creation of the database schema consisting of the 5 relational tables CITY, COMPANY, COUNTRY, COUNTRY_STATE and TIMEZONE (see JSON file: `resources/json/db_seeder_schema.company_5400.json`).
 - DML: Insert records into these database tables - CITY 1800, COMPANY 5400, COUNTRY 200, COUNTRY_STATE 600 and TIMEZONE 11.
 - If possible, two runs are made for each database system: one run with constraints enabled and one run with constraints disabled - see column `constraints`:
   - `active`: constraints are enabled